-NOTE: To prevent wasting a flash, no bulb will flash if you press the shutter release when the exposure counter is in the "O" position.
+NOTE: To prevent wasting a flash, no bulb will flash if you press the shutter release when the exposure counter is in the "•" position or the "0" position (all pictures in a film pack have been exposed).

 Occasionally people's eyes appear red in flash pictures.
 The red is produced by reflections from the retina of the eye, and is most evident under the following conditions: (1) when your subject is young, has a light complexion, or has blue eyes, and (2) the surroundings are dimly lighted.
-You can minimize these reflections by (1) turning on additional room lights; (2) having your subject look directly at one of the room lights, causing his pupils to contract; or (3) using a KODAK Flipflash Extender, available from photo dealers.
+You can minimize these reflections by (1) turning on additional room lights; (2) having your subject look directly at one of the room lights, causing the pupils to contract; or (3) using a KODAK Flipflash Extender, available from photo dealers.
 See "Accessories," page 25.